Jury picked, evidence next in 2nd trial in Gov. Whitmer plot - NewsBreak

 Jury picked, evidence next in 2nd trial in Gov. Whitmer plot

-GRAND RAPIDS, Mich. — (AP) — Federal prosecutors are set to begin building their case against two men described as leaders of a 2020 scheme to kidnap Michigan Gov. Gretchen Whitmer, their second chance to get convictions after a jury couldn't deliver a unanimous verdict last spring.
+Federal prosecutors are set to begin building their case against two men described as leaders of a 2020 scheme to kidnap Michigan Gov. Gretchen Whitmer , their second chance to get convictions after a jury couldn't deliver a unanimous verdict last spring.

 “It’s not disqualifying to have views one way or the other,” U.S. District Judge Robert Jonker told the jury pool.
 “It’s disqualifying if the views become more important than what the law or the evidence is.”